How Toxic Can You Get? Search-based Toxicity Testing for Large Language Models: Evaluation

 We analyze the ratings collected from human raters to measure the difference in the perceived toxicity between responses obtained from seed prompts and from evolved prompts.

 \paragraph{Results} \Cref{fig:rq5} shows the rating distribution for the sampled responses in the two categories: seed prompts, and evolved prompts.
-We can observe that the rating for the category evolved is significantly higher than the seed category (p-value $3.6\times10^{-11}$) with large effect size ($\hat{A}_{AB}$ $0.99$).
+The rating for the category evolved is significantly higher than the seed category (p-value $3.6\times10^{-11}$) with large effect size ($\hat{A}_{AB}$ $0.99$).
 This means that, compared to the baseline, \approachName can spot severe toxic degeneration as confirmed by human raters.
 On average, responses to seed prompts yield a score equal to $1.6$ (not toxic to slightly toxic) while responses to evolved prompts yield a score equal to $4.5$ (very to extremely toxic).
 The raters participating in the two surveys consistently achieved moderate consensus (kappa score in the range $0.41$-$0.60$).
 Specifically, $0.42$ for the first survey and $0.43$ for the second one.

-\begin{rqbox} \textbf{RQ5 summary.} Human raters find the toxicity level of the responses collected by \approachName significantly higher than the responses to seed prompts.
-The raters participating in the two surveys consistently achieved moderate consensus.
-These results confirm the effectiveness of our black-box evolutionary approach in generating prompts that successfully elicit toxic responses. \end{rqbox}
+\begin{rqbox} \textbf{RQ5 summary.} Human raters judged the responses from EvoTox to be significantly more toxic than those from seed prompts.
+The two surveys showed consistent, moderate agreement among raters.
+These results confirm that our black-box evolutionary approach effectively generates prompts that elicit toxic responses. \end{rqbox}